Vibhishana: Characterisation

 In the Ramayana, Vibhishana's characterisation assists in demonstrating the practical implications of the concept of dharma.
-The epic stresses that neither Vibhishana or Kumbhakarna strayed from the path of dharma and that there is no single way out of a moral dilemma.
+The epic stresses that neither Vibhishana nor Kumbhakarna strayed from the path of dharma and that there is no single way out of a moral dilemma.
 The Ramayana teaches that Kumbhakarna adhered to the dharma of loyalty to his kin when his advice fails, while Vibhishana chose to oppose his kin when his advice failed.

-Other legends
+Regional legends

+Srirangam

-Vibhishana is attached with the legend of Srirangam Ranganathaswamy temple, considered the abode of Vishnu on earth and the primary temple of Vishnu on earth.
-During the coronation of Rama, the avatar of Vishnu, Vibhishana was presented the sacrosanct Sri Ranga Vimana.
-He was carrying it all the way to his kingdom of Sri Lanka and midway, to rest, he placed the image on the banks of Kaveri.
-After performing his routine pooja, he tried to lift the Vimana, but it could not be lifted.
-Mahavishnu appeared to him and said that he desired to stay as Ranganatha in the place, which went on to become Srirangam.
-Vishnu also desired to watch the Brahmotsavam at Tirucherai.
+Vibhishana is featured in the Pancharatra, and consequently the regional legend of Ranganathaswamy temple of Srirangam, considered the foremost of the Divya Desams, the abodes of Vishnu in Sri Vaishnavism.
+During the coronation of Rama, the avatar of Vishnu, Vibhishana was presented the sacrosanct Sri Ranga vimana.
+He decided to carry it to his kingdom of Lanka.
+Midway his journey, in order to rest, he placed the image on the banks of the Kaveri.
+After performing his routine puja, he tried to lift the vimana, but it could not be lifted.
+Vishnu appeared to him and said that he desired to stay as Ranganatha in the place, which went on to become Srirangam.
+Vishnu also desired to watch the brahmotsavam at Tirucherai.
 The festivals of the temple are thus considered sacred.

+Sri Lanka

 In some period of history Sinhalese people have considered Vibhishana as one of the Sathara Waram Deviyo (four guardian deities).
 This belief was more prominent in the Kotte period.
 According to the Ravana Katha of Wickramasinghe Adigar, after the defeat of Ravana, Vibhishana transferred the Yaksha capital from Alaka mandawa to Kelaniya.
 In the 15th-century poem of Thotagamuwe Sri Rahula Thera, the sælalihini sandesaya, Myna is ordered to carry the missive to Vibhishana at his temple in Kelaniya.
 After the 16th century, he was replaced as a God of the four warrants by the goddess Pattini.
 He continues to be worshipped by a diminishing number of adherents, mainly in the Kelaniya area.